-- (1) 14th May 2010 Direction (Ref 513/43/10) Pricing of government guaranteed debt issued by NAMA. - No such debt was issued by NAMA as at 31 March 2015. - (2) 22nd October 2010 Expeditious Transfer of Eligible Assets. - All transfers completed since 22 October 2011 have complied with this Direction. - (3) 11th May 2011 Direction (Ref 513/43/10) Amendment to Senior Notes Terms & Conditions. - All senior notes have been amended in accordance with this Direction. - (4) 7th March 2012 NAMA Advisory Group. - A NAMA Advisory Group has been set up in accordance with this Direction.
-29th March 2012 Irish Bank Resolution Corporation Short Term Financing. - NAMA adopted all reasonable measures to facilitate the short-term financing of IBRC.
+- (1) 14th May 2010 Direction (Ref 513/43/10) Pricing of government guaranteed debt issued by NAMA.
+No such debt was issued by NAMA as at 30 June 2015. - (2) 22nd October 2010 Expeditious Transfer of Eligible Assets. - All transfers completed since 22 October 2011 have complied with this Direction. - (3) 11th May 2011 Direction (Ref 513/43/10) Amendment to Senior Notes Terms & Conditions All senior notes have been amended in accordance with this Direction. - (4) 7th March 2012 NAMA Advisory Group. - A NAMA Advisory Group has been set up in accordance with this Direction. - (5) 29th March 2012 Irish Bank Resolution Corporation Short Term Financing.
+NAMA adopted all reasonable measures to facilitate the short-term financing of IBRC. - (6) 31st July 2015 Direction (513/43/10) The effect of a potential negative interest rates on the NAMA Senior Note Programme. - 6 month Euribor will not reset until September 2015, therefore no impact of this direction as at 30th June 2015.
+Interest rates applied to the bonds are currently positive.

-Compliance with Directions Issued by the Minister under Section 13 (IBRC Act 2013) as at 31 March 2015
+Compliance with Directions Issued by the Minister under Section 13 (IBRC Act 2013) as at 30 June 2015

-- (1) 7th February 2013 Irish Bank Resolution Corporation Deed of Assignment and Transfer - NAMA complied with this direction. - (2) 7th February 2013 Irish Bank Resolution Corporation Bid for Assets of IBRC NAMA adopted all reasonable measures to bid for the assets of IBRC. - NAMA adopted all reasonable measures to bid for the assets of IBRC. - (3) 7th February 2013 Irish Bank Resolution Corporation Short-term facility to the Special Liquidators NAMA adopted all reasonable measures to provide short-term facility to the Special Liquidators of IBRC.
-(4) Solution Statement 2010, Iside Data Basel Basel Description Descrip - (4) 20th February 2013 Irish Bank Resolution Corporation Deed of Assignment and Transfer NAMA complied with this direction.
+- 7th February 2013 Irish Bank Resolution Corporation Deed of Assignment and Transfer NAMA complied with this direction. - (2) 7th February 2013 Irish Bank Resolution Corporation Bid for Assets of IBRC - NAMA adopted all reasonable measures to bid for the assets of IBRC. - (3) 7th February 2013 Irish Bank Resolution Corporation Short-term facility to the Special Liquidators NAMA adopted all reasonable measures to provide short-term facility to the Special Liquidators of IBRC. - (4) 20th February 2013 Irish Bank Resolution Corporation Deed of Assignment and Transfer NAMA complied with this direction.